 Just when the caterpillar thought the world was over, it became a butterfly – Proverb

 In 1998, when she was 30 years of age, Naomi was diagnosed with a terrible, poorly understood illness, Bipolar Disorder.
 This robbed Naomi of her career, marriage, and much joy that had long defined her nature.
-Two years later, she took her own life.
+Two years later, she died by suicide.

 This left a huge hole in the universe and footprints we are trying to follow…